 Third parties are not allowed to develop plugins or to run any code on the same servers as the HubSpot CMS, completely removing the potential for them to conflict with other functionality, cause feature failure due to lack of maintenance, or create potentially damaging security vulnerabilities.

-Unlike self-hosted solutions, HubSpot also takes are of infrastructure reliability - continually monitoring system behaviour and building resilience and redundancy into their platform.
+Unlike self-hosted solutions, HubSpot also takes care of infrastructure reliability - continually monitoring system behaviour and building resilience and redundancy into their platform.
 In the event of any failure, their engineering team will investigate and resolve the issue, not you.
 All of this means that the availability of your website, almost, need never be your concern.

-On a similar note to the commercial development, HubSpot also provide commercial support to all CMS users.
+On a similar note to the commercial development, HubSpot also provide commercial support to all CMS Hub users.

 With something as vital to business growth as your website, being able to access a professional and knowledgeable support team is a huge benefit.
 Knowing the system inside and out, and having a direct line to advanced levels of knowledge and support, the commercial support offered can save you time in the event of an issue and help you to get the most out of the system.